TheMonocledHamster/Hamster-Bot-Prototype/README.md

 [Future Plans]
 * I intend to expand the range of the conversation, and hopefully add some NLP functionality. </br>
   [Update] To this end, I'm presently testing out Google's BERT and OpenAI's GPT-2 transformer models.
+(GPT-J is next)
 * The voice is currently too robotic (limitation of espeak on Linux).
 Some improvements are in order on that front.
   [Update] I'm currently attempting to get SAPI5 working on Linux as well, to improve conversation quality.
 * The bot may soon be learning another language!
 I'm considering adding either Kannada or German language capabilities.